About FJP / Frequently Asked Questions

 What is Fair and Just Prosecution (FJP)?

 Fair and Just Prosecution (FJP) is a fiscally-sponsored project of Tides Center.
 The Tides Center is a 501(c)(3) nonprofit organization and the nation’s largest fiscal sponsor for social change initiatives.
-FJP supports community-oriented and evidenced-based solutions to prosecutorial reform.
+FJP supports practical, community-oriented and evidenced-based solutions to improve prosecution in this country.
 We provide expert advice, resources, and guidance to solutions-driven prosecutors committed to promoting a fairer, more effective, and more equitable criminal legal system.
-The resources, research, and guidance FJP provides to prosecutors are designed to help these officials conceptualize and implement evidence-based strategies that fit their local communities, all with the goal of improving public safety and reducing systemic disparities.
+The resources, research, and guidance FJP provides to prosecutors are designed to help these officials conceptualize and implement evidence-based strategies that fit their local communities, all with the goal of strengthening public safety and reducing systemic disparities.

 Who does FJP work with?